Skrill

 What is Skrill 1-Tap and why does it matter for iGaming?▾

-1-Tap stores wallet credentials after the first deposit so subsequent deposits complete in one tap — no re-authentication, no card details, no balance check redirect.
+1-Tap stores wallet credentials after the first deposit so subsequent deposits complete in one tap, with no re-authentication, no card details and no balance-check redirect.
 For sportsbooks where players reload during live betting, the difference between a 1-Tap deposit (1-2 seconds) and a full card-entry deposit (30-45 seconds with 3DS2 authentication) translates directly into more wagers placed during the few-minute window when odds are favorable.
-Nuvei features Skrill 1-Tap as a marquee APM specifically because the in-play conversion math works.
-For casinos with high reload frequency (slots tournaments, live dealer sessions, in-play sports) this is a real revenue lever, not a marketing gimmick.
+Nuvei features Skrill 1-Tap as a marquee APM specifically because the in-play conversion math works, so for casinos with high reload frequency (slots tournaments, live dealer sessions, in-play sports) this is a real revenue lever rather than a marketing gimmick.

 How long does Skrill integration take?▾

-1-2 weeks for new operators using Quick Checkout standard.
-Faster if you're already on SoftSwiss, EveryMatrix (MoneyMatrix), Slotegrator or routing Skrill as a Nuvei APM — those platforms ship pre-built Skrill connectors and integration drops to hours of configuration.
-The longer wait is operator onboarding, not technical integration: 3-6 weeks for the iGaming KYB review including UBO verification, gambling license check, financial documentation and AML/Responsible Gaming policy review.
-Skrill verifies standard non-gambling merchants in 1-3 days; iGaming sits at the high-risk classification with deeper underwriting.
+1-2 weeks for new operators using Quick Checkout standard, faster if you are already on SoftSwiss, EveryMatrix (MoneyMatrix), Slotegrator or routing Skrill as a Nuvei APM, since those platforms ship pre-built Skrill connectors and integration drops to hours of configuration.
+The longer wait is operator onboarding rather than technical integration: 3-6 weeks for the iGaming KYB review including UBO verification, gambling license check, financial documentation and AML/Responsible Gaming policy review.
+Skrill verifies standard non-gambling merchants in 1-3 days, while iGaming sits at the high-risk classification with deeper underwriting.
 Have your gambling license, UBO documents, financial statements and policy documents ready upfront to compress the onboarding timeline.

 What happens if Skrill freezes funds during an investigation?▾

 Per Skrill's Business Wallet Terms and the Merchant Agreement, Skrill can hold balances for up to 180 days during fraud or AML investigations.
-The 10% rolling reserve is separate — that's a structural buffer against chargebacks held continuously for 180 days.
+The 10% rolling reserve is separate, a structural buffer against chargebacks held continuously for 180 days.
 Holds beyond the rolling reserve happen when fraud signals trigger (IP mismatches, unusual transaction velocity, ownership inconsistencies, sanctions screening hits).
-The merchant has the right to provide documentation rebutting the investigation but the resolution timeline is at Skrill's discretion.
-For risk planning assume some baseline of frozen-balance exposure proportional to your transaction volume and chargeback rate.
-Operators with clean compliance history rarely experience material holds; high-risk operators or those with weak documentation hit holds more often.
+The merchant has the right to provide documentation rebutting the investigation, but the resolution timeline is at Skrill's discretion.
+For risk planning, assume some baseline of frozen-balance exposure proportional to your transaction volume and chargeback rate.
+Operators with clean compliance history rarely experience material holds, while high-risk operators or those with weak documentation hit holds more often.
 Negotiate hold notification SLAs in the merchant agreement upfront.

 Our Verdict on Skrill